asceznyk/libricap/README.md

+#Libricap
-libricap - A speech to text model trained on 100 hour librispeech dataset
+A speech recognition model trained on 100 hour librispeech dataset